 - (4) This peer group represents the S&P 600 Capital Goods Index. - (5) Although Net income and the relationship between Net income and compensation actually paid are disclosed herein, we do not use Net income as a financial-based metric in determining compensation levels or incentive plan payouts. - (6) In recomputing the fair value of equity awards, the Company used the same methodology as that which was used to initially determine fair value for financial reporting purposes.
 The fair value of stock options was determined using a Black-Scholes option pricing model.
 The fair value of PSUs was determined using either the Company's closing stock price as of the applicable date, or a Monte Carlo simulation model, as applicable.
 The fair value of restricted stock was determined using the Company's closing stock price as of the applicable date.
-The primary driver of the increase in fair value of outstanding equity awards from the amounts initially reported in the Summary Compensation Table was the increase in the Company's stock price.
+The primary driver of the current-year increase in fair value of outstanding equity awards from the amounts initially reported in the Summary Compensation Table was the increase in the Company's stock price.
+The primary drivers of the current-year increase in fair value of equity awards that vested during 2024 were the increase in the Company's stock price and the effects of the 2022 PSUs, which vested on December 31, 2024, being earned at 228% of target.

-The Company considers the following performance metrics to be the most important in linking compensation actually paid during fiscal year 2023 to company performance:
+The Company considers the following performance metrics to be the most important in linking compensation actually paid during fiscal year 2024 to company performance:

-Adjusted income before income taxes Used as a key financial metric in the Company's STIP program for 2023 (representing 60% of each NEOs' total bonus opportunity); calculated by taking GAAP income before income taxes and adjusting for any unusual or nonrecurring items that were not contemplated in the annual target setting process (i.e., acquisition and integration-related expenses, environmental charges of a discontinued operation and purchase accounting effects in 2023).
-Adjusted EBITDA margin Used as a key financial metric in the Company's STIP program for 2023 (representing 20% of each NEOs' total bonus opportunity); calculated by taking the sum of GAAP net income, interest expense, depreciation and amortization expense, other income/expense, income tax expense/benefit and any unusual or nonrecurring items that were not contemplated in the annual target setting process (i.e., acquisition and integration-related expenses and purchase accounting effects in 2023), and dividing the total by net sales for the applicable period.
+Adjusted income before income taxes Used as a key financial metric in the Company's STIP program for 2024 (representing 60% of each NEOs' total bonus opportunity); calculated by taking GAAP income before income taxes and adjusting for any unusual or nonrecurring items that were not contemplated in the annual target setting process (i.e., acquisition and integration-related expenses, net, pension settlement charges, and purchase accounting effects in 2024).
+Adjusted EBITDA margin Used as a key financial metric in the Company's STIP program for 2024 (representing 20% of each NEOs' total bonus opportunity); calculated by taking the sum of GAAP net income, interest expense, depreciation and amortization expense, other income/expense, income tax expense/benefit and any unusual or nonrecurring items that were not contemplated in the annual target setting process (i.e., acquisition and integration-related expenses, net, pension settlement charges, and purchase accounting effects in 2024), and dividing the total by net sales for the applicable period.
 Important metric when communicating with investors and other key stakeholders.
-Adjusted earnings per share ("EPS") Calculated by taking GAAP net income, adjusted for any unusual or nonrecurring items that were not contemplated in the annual target setting process (i.e., acquisition and integration-related expenses, environmental charges of a discontinued operation and purchase accounting effects in 2023), and dividing the total by the weighted average diluted shares outstanding for the applicable period.
+Adjusted earnings per share ("EPS") Calculated by taking GAAP net income, adjusted for any unusual or nonrecurring items that were not contemplated in the annual target setting process (i.e., acquisition and integration-related expenses, net, pension settlement charges, purchase accounting effects, and certain special tax items in 2024), and dividing the total by the weighted average diluted shares outstanding for the applicable period.
 Used as a key financial metric in NEOs' LTIP awards, where 75% of the financial target is based on cumulative EPS over the applicable three-year performance period.
 Return on invested capital ("ROIC") Calculated as net operating profit after taxes, divided by total invested capital for the applicable period.
 Used as a key financial metric in NEOs' LTIP awards, where 25% of the financial target is based on average ROIC over the applicable three-year performance period.

-Financial metric (non-GAAP measure)
+^{}Financial metric (non-GAAP measure)

-Narrative Discussion of Pay Versus Performance for fiscal year 2023
+Narrative Discussion of Pay Versus Performance for fiscal year 2024